Chief Executive Officer

 Chief Legal Officer and Chief People Officer

-Jeanna oversees legal affairs at Sunrun as our Chief Legal Officer.
+Jeanna oversees legal affairs and people strategy, operations and development at Sunrun as our Chief Legal Officer and Chief People Officer.
 She joined Sunrun in March 2015, serving as Sunrun’s Head of Litigation, then Vice President and Deputy General Counsel where she managed Sunrun’s litigation matters and advised on consumer protection, compliance and employee relations.
 Prior to joining Sunrun, Jeanna was an attorney at Wilson Sonsini Goodrich & Rosati where she focused on all aspects of labor and employment law.
 Jeanna holds a BA from McGill University, and a JD from the University of San Francisco School of Law.
 Jeanna is a former member of California’s Pay Equity Task Force, a diversity advocate, and a regular speaker on pay equity.
-She is also an advocate for marine conservation, a fiddle player and singer, and serves on the Board of the Giffords Law Center to Prevent Gun Violence.
+She also serves on the Board of the Giffords Law Center to Prevent Gun Violence.
+Away from the office Jeanna loves spending time with her husband and daughter, playing fiddle and singing, and trail running.